viridian1138/OEEE/README.md

 # OEEE
 OEEE (Oversimplified [MathML] Expression Editor for Eclipse).
-This is basically a replacement fot FireMath that doesn't require a web browser that supports XUL.
+This is basically a replacement for FireMath that doesn't require a web browser that supports XUL.
+Note: building requires having both Drools and SimpleAlgebra on the project classpath.